johnhopkins/Atmel-AVR-Assembly/README.md

 |TIMSK0|TIMSK2|Timer/Counter Interrupt Mask Register|
 |TIFR0|TIFR2|Timer/Counter Interrupt Flag Register|

+The following applies equally to both timers 0 and 2.
+Substitute n for whichever timer you are working with.

 TCCRnA and TCCRnB are used to configure the respective timer.
 TIMSKn controls the interrupts to be enabled.
-Each counter has 3 interrupts, one for each Output Compare Registerand one for overflow.
+Each counter has 3 interrupts, one for each Output Compare Register and one for overflow.

 |bit|7|6|5|4|3|2|1|0|
 |---|---|---|---|---|---|---|---|---|